ziming494/blogpost_replication/README.md

-# Repo for replicating Circle blog post
+# Repo for replicating paper: Beyond Speculation: Payment Stablecoins for RTGS

 - Create a `api_key.py` file under `code` folder with a `CMC_API_KEY` variable that stores your CoinmarketCap API key.
 - Download historical data by going into `code` folder and run `python utils.py`.
 This will download historical market cap and volume data for USDC, USDT and BUSD and store under `data` folder.